-In accordance with the Public Funds Investment Act, a newly appointed investment officer and each Board member must attend a training session relating to the person's responsibilities und the Act within six months of the date the officer or board member took office or assumed duties.
-In addition, investment officers shall attend an investment training session no less often than once every two years commencing September 1, 1997.
+In accordance with the Public Funds Investment Act, a newly appointed Investment Officer and each board member must attend a training session relating to the person's responsibilities under the Act within six months of the date the officer or board member took office or assumed duties.
+In addition, Investment Officers shall attend an investment training session no less often than once every two years.
 The investment training session shall be provided by an independent source approved by the Board.
-For purposes of this policy, an "independent source" from which investment training shall be obtained shall include a professional organization, an institution of higher education or any other sponsor other than a business organization with whom the District may engage in an investment transaction.
+For purposes of this policy, an "independent source" from which investment training shall be obtained shall include a professional organization, an institution of higher education, or any other sponsor other than a business organization with whom the District may engage in an investment transaction.
 The Investment Officers shall deliver a report on the subchapter to the Board not later than the 180th day after the last of each regular session of the legislature.